Transition support

 Back to topPartnership with Defence

-We are responsible for providing care and support to:
+DVA is responsible for providing care and support to:

 - war-widowed partners

-- dependents of former serving members
+- dependants of former serving members

-- former serving members who are sick or injured
+- former serving members who are sick or injured.

-We are also responsible for payments and benefits to eligible serving members
+We are also responsible for payments and benefits to eligible serving members.

 What Defence tells us